elastic/enterprise-search-network-drive-connector/README.md

 - The password the connector will use to log in to Network Drives.
 - The server IP address where the Network Drive is hosted.
 - The name of the server where the Network Drives is present (note that server name may not be the same as the hostname.
 On Windows, you can get the machine from the System panel)
-- The client machine name can be a random client name within 15 chars.
+- The client machine name can be a random client name of up to 15 characters.

 ℹ️ The credentials provided for the connector should be for a user that has atleast read permissions for the folder path provided.